 - While the eggs are still soft but starting to firm up, sprinkle the torn pieces of salmon on half of the omelet.
 Sprinkle the chives or asparagus on top of the salmon.
 Let this cook for about 1 minute to heat up the salmon.
 Watch the eggs though, you don't want them to get beyond the "snotty" stage.
-When salmon is slightly warm and eggs are snotty, lift the pan from the burner and tilt it to the side slightly.
-Place a wide spatula under the side of the omelette with no salmon and quickly flip it over on top of the side with the salmon.
-Don’t be shy about this and it is easier if you are quick and confident.
-If you have oiled the pan (even if it is non-stick), it will also be easier.
+When salmon is slightly warm and eggs are still soft and creamy, lift the pan from the burner and tilt it to the side slightly.
+Place a wide spatula under the side of the omelet with no salmon and quickly flip it over on top of the side with the salmon.
+Don't be shy about this, as it is easier if you are quick and confident.
+If you have oiled the pan (even if it is non-stick), it will also be easier

 Finish with Toast and Marmalade (& coffee)

 This is such a classic for Mother’s Day Brunch, and with good reason.
 It is exceptionally good.
 Get a good, hearty artisan loaf of bread.

 And what goes best with a robust toasted bread for a Mothers’ Day brunch?
 A marmalade!
-The one shown above is the Meyer Lemon Marmalade, but there are four fresh, low sugar citrus marmalades from our farm’s online store.
+The one shown above is the Meyer Lemon Marmalade, but there are five fresh, low sugar citrus marmalades from our farm’s online store.

 Now….have some coffee, sit back and enjoy your feast, kids or no kids!